jonlpersson/ed-latimore/site/_posts/2021-09-10-how-to-get-unstuck-in-life.md

 * increase the resistance to unwanted pathways
 * decrease the resistance to pathways we desire to travel

 In this article, I will provide you with 5 positive changes you can make to get unstuck in life.
-You’ll be happy to know that we aren’t making any herculean efforts.
-Instead, we are aiming to shift the power of momentum in your favor by making incremental shifts in multiple areas.
+You'll be happy to know that we aren't making any herculean efforts.
+Instead, we aim to shift the power of momentum in your favor by making incremental shifts in multiple areas.

+These shifts will remove any self-limiting beliefs and align your body and mind to make it possible to accomplish your biggest goals.&nbsp;

 ## Treat your body like a temple